chrisdoc/thesis/thesis.md

 WGS84 coordinate system in degrees.
 The decimal number is encoded according to IEEE 754 floating-point double format @IEEE754.

+#### Cell ID

+This field specifies the cell id in which the event occured.
+The cell id is not unique can can therefore be used for more than one cell site.

+#### LAC

+This field indicitas the location area code in which the event occured, together with the cell-id it is used as a unique identifier for a cell site.

 #### Event type

 Every event includes a field (i.e., Event type) that indicates which